Pregnancy Diary Week 24

 Also, scientists claim that intake of pomegranate juice during pregnancy can reduce the risk of injuries for the placenta.
 The fruit contains antioxidant properties that are beneficial in preventing and repairing damage to the cells of the placenta which are caused by free radicals.
 Apart from its antioxidant properties, pomegranate is also fortified with compounds that help in regulating the level of blood pressure.
 When left uncontrolled, high blood pressure increases pregnant women’s risk for pre-eclampsia which can put their lives into real danger.

 Pomegranates are also fortified with polyphenol compounds which are normally found in berries, red wines and grapes.
 Polyphenols are substances that help in protecting the neurons and reversing the process of ageing.
 Polyphenols also help in preventing brain damage.

 In one study involving baby rats, intake of pomegranates was seen to be effective in preventing brain damage due to poor oxygen.
 However, researchers cannot say if intake of pomegranates has the same effects to humans.
 According to research, reduced oxygen supply and blood flow are associated with developmental irregularities and premature birth.

-Pomegranates are also excellent sources of health nutrients such as iron, protein, Vitamin D, folate and calcium.
-In fact, a half cup of pomegranate can provide 9 milligrams of calcium, 33 micrograms of folate, .26 milligrams of iron, and 1.45 grams of protein.
-A half cup of pomegranate can also provide 8.9 milligrams of Vitamin C which is vital for iron absorption.
+Pomegranates are also excellent sources of healthy nutrients such as iron, protein, Vitamin D, folate and calcium.
+In fact, a half-cup of pomegranate can provide 9 milligrams of calcium, 33 micrograms of folate, .26 milligrams of iron, and 1.45 grams of protein.
+A half-cup of pomegranate can also provide 8.9 milligrams of Vitamin C which is vital for iron absorption.

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.